-The reduction in manufacturing capacity in newsprint has resulted in a decrease in the supply of paper, which in turn has resulted in paper price increases.
+The reduction in manufacturing capacity in newsprint has resulted in a decrease in the supply of paper, which can have an adverse impact on paper prices.
 While paper costs are generally a pass-through to customers for our printing operations, the increase in the price of paper can have a negative effect on our printing operations if it changes the purchasing habits of our customers, in terms of the number of pages printed, for example.
 In order to mitigate this risk, we have entered into agreements with our most important suppliers in order to ensure a stable flow of resources.